zhenkewu/zhenkewu.github.io/notes.md

 * Sort publication by research topic; associate relevant grant to the research topic
 * Consider a lab website to allow login and member-specific information (good-to-have)
 * Add student/trainee news/awards
+* Add paper information for each team member's individual page (at the bottom)

 ## Goals